JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 Most of normal markdown syntax is supported, but there are two which are disabled.
 These are:

-1. The rule that two enpty spaces at the end turn into a line break.
+1. The rule that two enpty spaces at the end of a line turn into a line break.

 2. The rule that an indent of four spaces creates a code block.